turingschool/front-end-curriculum/lessons/module-1/js-4.md

 DumbObjectMaker.prototype
 ```

-As a review,constructors in javascript can be any function and they are responsible for creating new instances - recall that we can throw on some initial properties in our constructor function to give it some information off the bat.
+As a review, constructors in javascript can be any function and they are responsible for creating new instances - recall that we can throw on some initial properties in our constructor function to give it some information off the bat.

 ```js
 function DumbObjectMaker() {